carsonicator/SPOR-Project/README.md

 Once you've set up your database, you can load the test data using the Cypher queries in _load_test_data.cql_.
 There are two queries you need to run.
 The first one loads the _provider_ and _encounter_ nodes followed by the `[:INVOLVED_IN]` relationship.
 The second query adds attributes to the _encounter_ nodes.
 Just copy the queries one at a time, paste them in the Neo4j browser query window, and push the _Play_ button.

-## Testing the database connection in python
+## Testing the database connection in Python

 [_./code/Neo4j_test_query_with_Python.ipynb_](https://github.com/carsonicator/SPOR-Project/blob/master/code/Neo4j_test_query_with_Python.ipynb) can be used to test the database connection and sample query.